gopi487krishna/turbo-csv/README.md

 There is also an experimental_reader in tubo_csv.hpp which supports 2way multithreaded input buffers for better performance.
 Its still buggy in nature.Hence it is advised only to use it for experimental purposes

+**csv_file_reader.hpp** is the implementation of mulithreaded input buffering system.
+The code is actually buggy and the quality is quite pathetic.
+So please do not use experimental_reader for any other purposes than testing

 ## custom_dialect and custom_file_reader

 The users of this library can use their own custom dialect classe for supporting a number of variations in the csv format.